How to boost your electrical business and save money

 The more you can do yourself, the cheaper it will be for an accountant and the more money it will then save you.
 Keep a record of all of your costs and tax deductibles (like fuel and food) in an excel spreadsheet, and organise hard copies of those receipts in a secure place.

-Top 10 ways to gain more business in 2017
+Top 10 ways to gain more business

 - Be smart with your money: an accountant will help save you money and organise your accounts so you can spend more time on the business.